aras62/vision-based-prediction/datasets/alphabetical/j-z_alphabetical_datasets.md

 <pre>
 @InProceedings{Geiger_2012_CVPR,
     author = "Geiger, Andreas and Lenz, Philip and Urtasun, Raquel", title = "Are We Ready For Autonomous Driving?
-The Kitti Vision Benchmark Suite", booktitle = "CVPR",
+The {KITTI} Vision Benchmark Suite", booktitle = "CVPR",
     year = "2012"
 }